markevans/dragonfly/extra_docs/Encoding.md

 If `:unable_to_handle` is thrown, the next most recently registered encoder is used, and so on.

-Alternatively you can create a class like the RMagick one above, which implements the method `encode`, and register this.
+Alternatively you can create a class like the ImageMagick one above, which implements the method `encode`, and register this.

     class MyEncoder